-Ontario knew of, or was wilfully blind to, the problem of routine strip searches in these facilities old detained at the Toronto Youth Assessment Centre, an inquest jury issued recommendations about the problematic manner in which Ontario youth custody facilities used strip searches on children.
+75.90.
+Multiple public inquests have made recommendations about the use of strip searches in Ontario youth custody facilities.
+Following the 2004 death by suicide of David Meffe, a 16-year-old detained at the Toronto Youth Assessment Centre, an inquest jury issued recommendations about the problematic manner in which Ontario youth custody facilities used strip searches on children.

-75. Multiple public inquests have made recommendations about the use of strip searches in while awaiting a psychiatric evaluation.
-One of the inquest findings was that Gleb had been stripsearched before his death and the jury recommendations again pointed to the problematic use of strip searches in Ontario youth custody facilities.
+76.91.
+In May 2008, 17-year-old Gleb Alfyorova died by suicide at the Syl Apps Youth Centre while awaiting a psychiatric evaluation.
+One of the inquest findings was that Gleb had been strip-searched before his death and the jury recommendations again pointed to the problematic use of strip searches in Ontario youth custody facilities.